Undergraduate Student Research (USR) Grant Program

 Use of Funds

-The Undergraduate Student Research Grants Program is designed to assist students in covering expenses incurred in conducting approved research (support for data collection and analysis) and/or presenting their research findings at professional conferences or scholarly meetings (support for presentation materials and travel grants).
+The Undergraduate Student Research Fund is designed to assist students in covering expenses incurred in conducting approved research and/or presenting their research findings at professional conferences or scholarly meeting.
 Proposals may request support for a variety of activities within the scope of the qualifying criteria, including expenses related to the collection of data as well as the development of posters, papers, and presentations accepted for delivery at professional conferences or scholarly meetings.
 Examples include, but are not limited to, expenses associated with purchasing necessary equipment and supplies, postage, printing and duplicating, copyright permission fees, software, conference registration fees, and usual travel-related expenses such as transportation, lodging, and per diem.
 University travel regulations apply.

-Travel to attend a conference or meeting without presenting research findings is not reimbursable under this program.
+Travel to attend a conference or meeting without presenting research findings is not reimbursable under this program (i.e. just attending a conference is not supported by the USR fund.
+Note that there is a free research conference on campus, STARS).

 To be eligible for this program, applicants must:

-- Provide evidence of endorsement and funding from the major academic department or college
+- Provide evidence of endorsement and funding from the major academic department and/or college.

 Matching Commitments and Evaluative Criteria